swcarpentry/python-novice-inflammation/01-numpy.md

-The [call](reference.html#function-call) to `loadtxt` reads our data, and the rest of the program tells the plotting library how large we want the figure to be, that we're creating three sub-plots, what to draw for each one, and that we want a tight layout.
+The [call](reference.html#function-call) to `loadtxt` reads our data, and the rest of the program tells the plotting library how large we want the figure to be, that we're creating three subplots, what to draw for each one, and that we want a tight layout.
 (Perversely,